RoCheck/Multiplerblx/README.md

-# Multiplerblx (MultipleRoblox)
+## Multiplerblx (MultipleRoblox)

-Multiplerblx is a tool designed to log into up to 10 Roblox accounts at once and join them into the same game using a specified gameId.
+Multiplerblx is a tool designed to manage and launch multiple Roblox accounts simultaneously using account tokens.
+It allows users to load accounts, validate them, and join them into the same game using a specified Place ID.

-# Why Was This Tool Created?
+### Why Was This Tool Created?

-This tool was made to log Roblox users' in-game chat across multiple accounts.
-The collected chat data will be used for AI training and development.
+This tool was developed to facilitate the management of multiple Roblox accounts.
+A key future application involves logging in-game chat across these accounts.
+The collected chat data is intended for AI training and development, with user consent.

-Full release date: August 5th, 2025
+*   **Full release date:** August 5th, 2025

-Chat logging will be included in the full release
+*   **Chat logging feature:** Planned for inclusion in the full release.

-This tool does not currently support Lua script injection
+*   **Lua Injection Support:** This tool does not currently support, nor is it intended to support, Lua script injection into Roblox.
+Its focus is on account management and automation.

-# No Lua Injection Support
-Multiplerblx does not have any built-in functionality to inject Lua code into Roblox.
-This is due to the current development level and coding limitations.
-Script execution may be added in the future.

-# What is Xeno?
+### What is Xeno?

-Xeno is a Roblox executor trusted by many users.
-While Multiplerblx does not rely on Xeno, it can be used alongside it if Lua script execution is needed.
+Xeno is a third-party Roblox executor.
+Multiplerblx is an independent tool focused on account management and does not integrate with, rely on, or endorse Xeno or any similar executor tools for Lua script execution.

-## Note: The safety and reliability of Xeno cannot be guaranteed.
-Use third-party tools at your own discretion.
+**Note:** The safety, reliability, and compliance with Roblox's Terms of Service of Xeno or any other third-party executor cannot be guaranteed.
+Use such tools at your own risk and discretion.

-# Notes
+### Important Notes

-Multiplerblx is intended for educational and AI development use only
+*   Multiplerblx is intended for educational purposes and legitimate automation.

-Use responsibly and in compliance with Roblox's terms of service

-This project is currently in early development
+*   Users must ensure their use of this tool complies with Roblox's Terms of Service.
+*   This project is under active development.
+Features and functionality are subject to change.
+*   **Data Collection Notice:** Future versions may include opt-in features for collecting data (like chat logs) for AI analysis.
+Clear user consent will be required for such features.